tsungtingdu/hackmd_clone_react/README.md

   * viewer: view only
   * collaborator: view and edit
   * owner: view, edit, and delete
-* ◽️ post can be auto saved when editing
 * ◽️ user can edit the post offline, then save it when back to online
 * ◽️ multiple users can edit a post at the same time